- Centrifugal Pumps

 - Positive Displacement

 - Service and Repair

-As we were setting up for our latest video product review with the PumpSmart 220, we realized we had a problem.
-The pump's impeller was turning backwards.
-I asked our Chris Holland, Sr. Fluid Sales Engineer, "what does that mean for our demo?"
+As we were setting up for a video product review of the PumpSmart 220, we realized we had a problem.
+The pump's impeller turned backward.
+I asked Chris Holland, Sr. Fluid Sales Engineer, "what does that mean for our demo?"